Hemedti: Genocide sanctions

 In January 2025, US government imposed sanctions against Hemedti, stating that this was in response to the RSF's role in committing genocide during the ongoing conflict in Sudan.
 The U.S. sanctions freeze Dagalo’s assets and bar him from entering the US.
 The RSF and affiliated militias have targeted civilians, subjecting them to violence (including sexual violence), contributing to widespread displacement and deaths.

 Support from the UAE

 As per the US officials, the UAE was backing General Hamdan in the 2023 civil war.
 The Emirates denied its involvement in the war.
 The American officials said Hemedti video-recorded speeches for Sudanese supporters from a protected residence in Abu Dhabi.
 According to Sudanese diplomats, his closest ally in the Emirates is the country's vice president, Mansour bin Zayed Al Nahyan.
 The US intelligence identified Hemedti’s direct phone connection with Mohamed bin Zayed Al Nahyan and Mansour bin Zayed through interceptors.
 As per Jeffrey D. Feltman, the US was aware that the Emirati working behind the scenes in Sudan is Sheikh Mansour.
 Two of the charities overseen by Sheikh Mansour also built a field hospital at an airbase in Chad for humanitarian purposes, but it was instead used for a covert operation of supplying arms to the RSF militia.

+Allegations of injury

+On May 16 2026, "al-Savanna" a RSF commander who defected to fight alongside SAF alleged that Hemedti had been injured in a previous strike outside the military headquarters of Khartoum.
+According to al-Savannah Hemedti no longer holds any decision-making power in RSF and all the decisions are made by foreign parties.

+Trial in absentia

+On 12 July 2026, a court in Port Sudan sentenced Hemedti and 15 others to death in absentia over massacres and murders in Darfur.